Ultimate Guide to Nearshore Software Development

 Without serverless, you’d have to keep all parts of your application running constantly, which would waste resources.
 Serverless functions allow you to configure certain parts of your application to run only when they’re needed.

-No-code development is a type of web development that allows non-programmers and programmers to create software using a graphical user interface, instead of writing code.
+No-code or low-code software development is a type of web development that allows non-programmers and programmers to create software using a graphical user interface, instead of writing code.
 The no-code movement rests upon the fundamental belief that technology should enable and facilitate the creation, not be a barrier to entry.

 Where app development and launching web applications was once only possible by skilled programmers, no-code development platforms, along with the wealth of tutorials out there can get anyone on their way to getting their ideas out there.
 Being a non-programmer no longer matters.

 No-code is simply an abstraction layer over code.
 Meaning, it takes the fundamentals of code and translates them into simple drag-and-drop solutions — allowing creators to build modern apps and websites visually.

 Any layer of abstraction and simplification comes with a loss of flexibility, though, so there are limitations to where LowCode and NoCode tools can be usefully used.